IbcAlpha/IBC/userguide.md

 2. On Linux, you'll need to install xterm if it isn't already installed (to check, enter the command 'xterm' in a terminal session).
 Check your Linux documentation for how to install xterm.
-(Note the xterm is not used on macOS.)
+(Note that xterm is not used on macOS.)

 3. Download the appropriate IBC distribution ZIP file for your operating